mayank95b/Real-time-sensor-monitoring-system/README.md

-# Real Time Sensor Monitoring System suing Raspberry pi
+# Real Time Sensor Monitoring System

 From Sensor Data to Visualization:  Using Flask and SQLite with Raspberry Pi